mincong-h/mincong-h.github.io/_posts/2021-12-04-string-operations-in-bash.md

 * How to declare a variable?
 * How to remove a substring using shell parameter expansion?
+* How to replace a substring using shell parameter expansion?
 * How to determine string value using regular expressions in if-statement?
 * How to manipulate streams using different commands?
+* How to go further from here?

 Now, let's get started!